 - Pour the meat mixture into the dish and spread it out evenly.

 - Next add dollops of mashed potatoes on top of the meat mixture.
 With a large wooden spoon, spread out the mashed potatoes evenly all the way to the edge to the pan.
 This will seal in the meat mixture.
+If you want you can spread out the mashed potatoes like frosting.

 - Top with chopped fresh parsley and serve immediately.